tokio-rs/website/content/blog/2020-04-preemption.md

 nudge a task to yield back to the scheduler.
 As of [0.2.14], each Tokio task has an operation budget.
 This budget is reset when the scheduler switches to the task.
 Each Tokio resource (socket, timer, channel, ...) is now aware of this budget.
-As long as the task as budget remaining, the resource operates as it did previously.
+As long as the task has budget remaining, the resource operates as it did previously.
 Each asynchronous operation (actions that users must `.await` on) decrement the task's budget.
 Once the task is out of budget, all resources will become "not ready" until the task yields back to the scheduler, at which point,